Bio

 Meaningless Sex premiered at the 2003 New York International Fringe Festival where it won the coveted Audience Favorite Award out of two-hundred shows.
 The following year in 2004, The Spickner Spin also won the Fringe Festival’s Audience Favorite Award.
 More to Love which had a successful reading at Theater1010 in July 2009, was featured in the West Village Musical Theatre Festival in June 2014 where it won “Best Lyrics” in its series.
 Stanley’s Party is a children’s musical based on the popular books, “Stanley’s Wild Ride” and “Stanley’s Party” by Linda Bailey and had a critically acclaimed 6 week production at Manhattan Children Theatre in the Spring of 2010.

 Finally, The Diamond as Big as the Ritz has a book by R.C.
 Staab.
 Set to the rhythms of early 20th century music, F. Scott Fitzgerald’s comic novella is told through the eyes of young foreign woman seeking to immigrate to the U.S. With Fitzgerald’s deliberate satire involving impossibly wealthy Americans and the author’s cavalier treatment of race issues, the story takes on added comic satire and an edgy, engrossing perspective.
 A diverse cast of five actors bring to life characters from the present and the 1920s.
 The show had 2 successful NYC industry readings in 2017 and 2018 and its concept cast recording is available here.
 The anthemic finale: “Enough Already” was turned into a viral music video starring Mario Lopez and was a finalist in London’s prestigious 2019 Stiles & Drewe Best New Song Prize.
-Also, speaking of awards, Seth was the recipient of 2019 and 2020 ASCAP Plus Awards.
+It will be returning to New York City for a 3-week run at the ATA Theater September 2024.

 In 2009, Bisen-Hersh developed two annual concerts of his work starring Broadway performers, where the proceeds went to charity: Broadway Meows for The Humane Society of New York, each July and Broadway Can!, a can collecting concert for City Harvest, each November.
 In 2018, both concerts held their 10th and final performances.